marcostyv/Ha-NeRF_positional_encoding/README.md

-# Ha-NeRF_positiona_encoding
+# Ha-NeRF_positional_encoding
-This repository is a modified version of the official Ha-NeRF implementation, adapted as part of a Bachelor's Thesis project by Marcos Granero at the University of Málaga.
+This repository is a modified version of the official Ha-NeRF implementation, adapted as part of a Bachelor's Thesis project by me (Marcos Granero) at the University of Málaga.
 The main objective of this work is to evaluate the impact of different positional encoding functions on the performance of Ha-NeRF.
 To achieve this, several core files have been modified to support custom embedding types that can improve the network's learning capabilities and the visual quality of the rendered images.
 This project is intended for academic purposes and is based on the original code by Xingyu Chen et al.